Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Recent Changes

 Feb 20, 2026: SCOTUS struck down IEEPA tariffs 6-3 — Sweden's rate dropped from 20% to 10% under Section 122 (effective Feb 24, expires ~July 24, 2026).
-Section 232 steel and aluminum tariffs of 50% remain on Swedish steel.
+The 10% Section 122 layer is contested: the Court of International Trade ruled it unlawful May 7, 2026, and the Federal Circuit stayed that ruling June 11, 2026, so CBP keeps collecting it pending appeal.
+Section 232 metals tariffs apply at 50% on Swedish steel articles wholly of steel and 25% on derivative products (both on full customs value, after the April 6, 2026 restructuring).
 Volvo Cars' Ridgeville, SC plant produces several models domestically, avoiding the tariff entirely on those vehicles.
 Ericsson's 5G equipment exports are now more competitive at 10% versus the old 20%.
 IKEA's global supply chain means country of origin varies by product — many items are not actually manufactured in Sweden.
 EU retaliatory measures remain in effect.

 Tips for Importers

 Volvo vehicles manufactured at the Ridgeville, South Carolina plant avoid the 10% Section 122 tariff entirely — verify whether your specific model is US-built versus imported from Sweden or China (Volvo is owned by Geely).
 Ericsson 5G infrastructure equipment should be classified under specific HTS codes — many telecommunications equipment categories carry 0% MFN duty, making the 10% Section 122 the only layer.
 AstraZeneca pharmaceuticals enter at 0% MFN.
 IKEA origin complexity is critical: despite Swedish branding, many IKEA products are manufactured in Poland, China, Vietnam, or other countries — check actual country of origin on each item, as tariff rates differ.
-Swedish steel faces 25% Section 232 on top of 10% Section 122.
+Swedish steel articles wholly of steel face 50% Section 232 (derivatives 25%) on top of 10% Section 122.
 The Section 122 tariff expires ~July 24, 2026 — plan accordingly.

 US import duties on goods from Sweden are determined by multiple overlapping tariff authorities.
 The base layer is the Section 122 tariff at 10%, which applies to all countries and is set to expire around July 24, 2026.
+(The Court of International Trade ruled this tariff unlawful in May 2026; it remains collected under a Federal Circuit stay while the government’s appeal proceeds.)
 Section 232 tariffs of 50% on steel and 50% on aluminum apply to metals imports, regardless of the Section 122 rate.

 To calculate the total duty on a specific import from Sweden, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Sweden rates with other countries to evaluate sourcing alternatives.